Inertial Hopf-cyclic homology: Introduction

 Hopf-cyclic homology arose from studying the index theory of transversally elliptic operators \cite{ConnMosc98} to become an invariant of a noncommutative symmetry given in terms of a Hopf algebra.
 As such, it is a generalization of group and Lie algebra homology.
 Its importance stems from the existence of characteristic maps relating it with cyclic homology, establishing a relation between noncommutative symmetry and noncommutative topology.

 Presented as a homology theory associated to a Hopf algebra and a pair of elements, consisting of a group-like and a character, called a modular pair in involution (MPI) in \cite{ConnMosc98}, Hopf-cyclic homology was axiomatized in \cite{HajaKhalRangSomm04-I,HajaKhalRangSomm04-II} as a homology theory associated to a Hopf algebra and a coefficient space, called a stable anti-Yetter-Drinfeld (SAYD) module.
-In the language of \cite{HajaKhalRangSomm04-II}, the MPI of \cite{ConnMosc98} represented a trivial (one dimensional) coefficient space.
-In \cite{HajaKhalRangSomm04-I,HajaKhalRangSomm04-II} some more general examples of SAYD's were given, all somehow related to the Hopf-Galois context.
+In the language of \cite{HajaKhalRangSomm04-II}, the MPI of \cite{ConnMosc98} represented a one dimensional coefficient space.

-However, a concrete nontrivial application of a Hopf-cyclic coefficient space had to wait until the paper \cite{JaraStef06} of Jara and \c{S}tefan, in which a class of SAYD modules, a generalization of one of examples from \cite{HajaKhalRangSomm04-I,HajaKhalRangSomm04-II}, arose in a canonical way within the context of the Hopf-Galois extensions.
-The application consisted there in establishing an isomorphism between the relative cyclic homology of the extension, and the Hopf-cyclic homology, with coefficients in the SAYD module associated to the Hopf-Galois symmetry of the extension.
+However, a concrete nontrivial application of more general SAYD coefficient space had to wait until \cite{JaraStef06} of Jara and \c{S}tefan, in which a class of SAYD modules, a generalization of one of the examples from \cite{HajaKhalRangSomm04-I,HajaKhalRangSomm04-II}, arose in a canonical way within the context of the Hopf-Galois extensions.
+The application consisted there in establishing a cyclic duality between the (co)cyclic objects computing the relative cyclic homology and the Hopf-cyclic homology with appropriate SAYD coefficients associated with the Hopf-Galois symmetry of the extension.